 Well the answer is the same for all these things: look past duality, past the dichotomy of truth and fiction.
 The either/or is a trap set up by science and religion!
 Atheists all tend to be rebelling against some anthropomorphic conception of God instilled in them by a parent or Sunday School Teacher.
 Spiritual types like me rebel against those conceptions too, but we've experienced the pink light euphoria of spiritual awakening, a tapping into universal love and egoless consciousness.
-If you don't believe in that, you're not an atheist, just sad.
+If you don't believe in that, you're not an atheist, just jealous.
+I didn't say ooh god reached out and delivered me, I just said I felt a pink light euphoria.
+If you got all uppity about needing to deny that experience is something I never even said it was, is that really atheism?

 What does it say about atheists that they need to announce to the world they don't believe in God?
 Why bother?
 Do I go around announcing to the world know I don't watch football and that anyone who does is an idiot?
-Well, I do, but only when visiting my family for Thanksgiving.
+Well, I do announce that, but only when visiting my family for Thanksgiving.
+It's tradition!

-What does it say about skeptics that they go out of their way to ridicule their fellow man's beliefs or experiences?
+What does it say about skeptics that they go out of their way to ridicule their fellow man's beliefs or deny his experiences?

 Are children really small... or just far away?